mijung-kim/2018_winter_internship/README.md

     - Image classification with DIGITS.

   In order to take those labs, you need to sign up for QWIKLABS.
 The signing-up process is very short and simple, so no worries.

+  The codes that you will see on the labs above are complicated and not informative.
+Make sure you do not try to UNDERSTAND, but REALIZE what you will do.

 ### Installation & Initiation of Docker: